ryanpag3/twitch-golive-light/README.md

 # Twitch Go Live Light

 This application allows you to toggle a Philips Hue lightbulb when going live on Twitch.
+I had the idea while streaming programming on my [twitch channel](https://www.twitch.tv/ryan_pag3) and my girlfriend complaining she could walk in naked on accident.
+Oops!

 ## Configuration